jasper-zheng/PyAudible/docs/Documentation.md

 Call `pyaudible.Receiver.read_block()` to use blocking mode.
 The receiver should be called only once and it will block until all the required time is recorded.
 After the desired time, call `pyaudible.Receiver.get_received_data()` to retrieve all the received data (see [Example: Receive and Demodulate Data (Blocking Mode)](#example-receive-and-demodulate-data-blocking-mode) for sample code).

 ###### Callback Mode
-Call `pyaudible.Receiver.read_frame()` to use callback mode.
+Call `receiver.Receiver.read_frame()` to use callback mode.
 The receiver will only analyse audio in the frames that it is called.
 Therefore, it should be called in the main loop in a frame-based application (see [Example: Receive and Demodulate Data (Callback Mode)](#example-receive-and-demodulate-data-callback-mode) for sample code).

-`pyaudible.Receiver.read_frame()` will return decoded text once new data is available.
+`receiver.Receiver.read_frame()` will return decoded text once new data is available.
 If the parameter `log` is `True`, it will also return a integer flag signifying the status to help the system interacting with the receiver (see next section [System Logs and Status Flags](#system-logs)).

 #### System Logs
 The receiver will maintain essential data for interaction, includes [FFT Logs](#fft-logs), [Status Flags](#status-flags) and [Received Data](#received-data).

 ###### FFT Logs
 FFT Logs maintains the discrete Fourier transform of the current audio input, which are ready to map into a spectrum form.
-Use `pyaudible.Receiver.get_fft()` to get FFT Logs.
+Use `receiver.Receiver.get_fft()` to get FFT Logs.

 ###### Status Flags
 Status Flag maintains the current status of the connection: